Crafting Orders and Recrafting Guide for Dragonflight

 - After picking up a Order, you have only 30 minutes to complete it;

 - You can only have one work order active at any given time;

 - Crafting Orders are server-specific, meaning that you can only see and craft for people on your own server;

-- For Personal and Guild Orders the orderer does not need to provide all the materials, the missing materials can be provided by the crafter;
+- The orderer does not need to provide all the materials; the missing materials can be provided by the Crafter;

 For the Heroic and Mythic craftable gear the orderer must provide very specific materials.
 These materials can not be provided by the Crafter.
 You can find a brief list of these materials and where they can be obtained from below.

 |Spark of Dreams||These allow you to craft 450 — 463 item level pieces, further enhanced by various Crests.
 You need 2x Splintered Spark of Dreams and 250 Flightstones's to craft one.
 Splintered Spark of Dreams has a chance to drop from various content, like killing Raid bosses and doing Mythic+ dungeons.|

 |Enchanted Aspect's Dreaming Crest / Enchanted Wyrm's Dreaming Crest||Both of these are drops from doing Mythic+, or the Amirdrassil Raid at specific difficulties.
 Enchanted Wyrm's Dreaming Crest drop from key levels 11 — 15 and Heroic Amirdrassil, while Enchanted Aspect's Dreaming Crest drop from keys above +16 or Mythic Amirdrassil.|